fbkaba/gemini-flash-thinking-walkthough/README.md

-prompt text: "Identify active speakers and more details about their attendance" Prompt video: https://www.youtube.com/watch?v=YLEUVtuh0jM System Instruction: "Behave as a content analyzer for summarization" Then it output the summary of the content.
+prompt text: "Identify active speakers and more details about their attendance" Prompt video: https://www.youtube.com/watch?v=YLEUVtuh0jM System Instruction: "Behave as a content analyzer for summarization" Then it output the summary of the content in the file: video-summary (see repository)